Toast Payroll: Assign or Change Employee Jobs or Locations

 > caret icon in the Jobs & Pay tile of an employee's profile

 2. Select the edit pencil for the position containing that job.
-If you have more than one position, you can identify which one to select by comparing the Level 3 - Job field.
+If the employee has more than one position, identify the right one by comparing the Level 3 - Job field.

 Position page with the Edit pencil button and the Level 3 - Job field highlighted